ADHFMZ7/ml-models/transformers/README.md

 ### The Transformer

-The Transformer is a model that uses a mechanism called self-attention to enconde one sequence to an intermediate vector, and decode it into a different sequence.
+The Transformer is a model that uses a mechanism called multi-headed self-attention to enconde one sequence to an intermediate vector, and decode it into a different sequence.

 An example of this is language translation

 [English text] -> encode -> intermediate vector -> decode -> [french text]

+Before transformers, this problem was solved using [Recurrent Neural Networks](https://en.wikipedia.org/wiki/Recurrent_neural_network).
+This was later replaced